waifuai/llm-text-queue/README.md

 ## Features

-*   Text generation using the distilgpt2 language model.
+*   Text generation using the Gemini API.
 *   Request queuing using Redis for handling concurrent requests.
 *   Flask API for easy interaction.
-*   GPU support for faster inference.
 *   Health check endpoint for monitoring service status.

 ## Architecture

 The project consists of three main components:

 *   **`respond.py`**: This is the core text generation service.
-It loads the distilgpt2 model and handles requests to generate text.
+It uses the Gemini API to handle requests to generate text.
 It exposes a `/generate` endpoint for POST requests containing the prompt.
 *   **`api_queue.py`**: This service acts as a gateway for incoming requests.
 It receives prompts, queues them using Redis, and then forwards them to `respond.py` for processing.
 It also exposes a `/generate` endpoint.
 *   **`worker.py`**: This is a Redis worker that listens for jobs on the queue and executes them.
 This allows `respond.py` to handle multiple requests concurrently without blocking.